-With the exception of Suri Cruise, we don’t hear much about celebrities’ kids once they have turned seven or eight.
+We don’t hear much about celebrities’ kids once they have turned seven or eight.
 Having older kids is not as cool; they are not an adorable accessory anymore.
 Moms of babies can write about the challenges of those early years; lack of sleep, schedules and napping and tantrums, and the cute stuff (first day of kindergarten, first tooth fairy visit, first disastrous birthday party) with a “we’re all in this together” voice, and it sells.
-Man, it sells.
-If you slim back down after the baby and your nursery is cool and your diaper bag is cool and–this is key– you put up with the not-so-fun stuff like tantrums and melt downs with patience and humor and wine (because hey, it takes a village, right?
-And a screaming, thrashing toddler in the grocery store should be just ignored, right?) then you are a cool mom.
+If you slim back down after the baby and your nursery is cool and your diaper bag is cool and–this is key– you put up with the not-so-fun stuff, like tantrums and melt downs, with patience and humor and wine then you are a cool mom.
 A middle aged woman in size 12 jeans writing about parenting teens?
 Not so much.

-It is not cool to be a forty-seven year old mother of three teens, or a fifty-two year old mother of two high schoolers and a late-in-life baby who is now eleven.
 Forty may be the new thirty, but forty-seven is just forty-seven, nothing cool about it.
 And fifty-two?
 Forget it.
 Not only does your body betray you in countless tiny ways, your children become complicated people with un-cute problems.
 Plus they do not let you dress them.
-The clothes they do wear are not what you would have chosen for them, and their rooms are not cute, particularly if they are boys.
+The clothes they wear are not what you would have chosen for them, and their rooms are not cute, particularly if they are boys.
 Their smiles–at least the ones directed at you–can be as rare as a lunar eclipse, and when they are sad, you cannot make it better.
 It is not in your power; do not even try.

 The moms who find beauty and joy in parenting teens are such superheroes, such workers of magic, there ought to be thousands of blogs and vlogs and books and articles devoted to them, too.
 I sort of want to write one; I sort of want the world to see the imperfect coolness of my life.
-These beautiful kids that are smart and funny, with razor-sharp wit (and in one case, razor-stubble), and the admirable way I listened when one of them unloaded about the stress in their life and did not tell them that sometimes their own choices cause them stress.
+These beautiful kids that are smart and funny, with razor-sharp wit (and stubble), and that one time I found the self-control to just listen when they unloaded about stress, and did not point out that sometimes their own choices cause them stress.
 That’s right: I just listened; it was damn-near heroic.

-Or I could blog about the cool accessories of my life: my repainted kitchen, done on a budget, the flea-market find that is now a nightstand, the grilled cauliflower we had last night that blew my mind.
+Or I could write about the cool accessories (trappings?) of my life: my repainted kitchen, done on a budget, the flea-market find that is now a nightstand, the grilled cauliflower we had last night that blew my mind.
 But something happens in your forties: you grow up even more.
 You no longer want to be the one raising her hand in the front row, waving it in the teacher’s face to say I know!
 I know!
 Or, in this case, I’m cool!
 I’m cool!
 Maybe it’s fatigue.
 Maybe all of our energy is devoted to the parenting itself.
 Just this week my teens have mentioned things going on in their friends’ lives: stress, cyber-bullying, sexual harassment, cheating, death of a family member, alcoholism, an eating disorder, gender-confusion, and obsessive-compulsive disorder.
 And that doesn’t even include the more subtle things we must diagnose and help with as parents: spiritual development, character development, work habits, nutrition, etc. So yeah, those years when I had four kids under the age of six were a little hard sometimes, but they were so cute, and there were answers.
-There was curious George and cherry popsicles, reading stories in a home-made fort, taking nature walks and naps in a quilt.
-When they were sad, sleep was almost always the answer (and still is–this is the one thing that doesn’t change).
-And whatever the problem was–yours or theirs–the stakes were not very high.
+There was Curious George and cherry popsicles, reading stories in a homemade fort, taking nature walks and napping in a quilt.
+When they were sad, sleep was almost always the answer, or maybe just a graham cracker.
+And whatever the problem was the stakes were not very high.

 But now are the years when we must put on armor, not to protect ourselves from our teens but to stand in front of them and jump into oncoming arrows.
 When you have success at teaching them something, or when you see the fruits of your efforts in a teenager who refuses to cheat, is kind to the friendless, a good listener, a hard worker or a healthy eater, it is a glorious thing.
 The clouds part and the sun comes through and you rip the armor off for a moment, hair blowing in the wind, and you give your mighty, barbaric yawp–or you smile a private smile and make their favorite dinner.
 But then you put the armor back on because here come the mortar shells and arrows again, and they will not relent and you must fight them, fight them, silently and without seeming to intrude.
 It is a delicate dance and you must dance, dance and never tire, never give up and never rest, except to sleep.
-When they are grown and you look back and see those cute blogs and articles about Lego-organization and outgrowing naps, you’ll be like a grizzled, used-to-be-handsome General having a look at new recruits; you’ll be Tommy Lee Jones, chuckling.
-You remember that, and it was awesome.
-And you know the road ahead is wonderful and terrible and difficult and glorious and you wouldn’t change a thing.
+When they are grown and you look back and see those cute blogs and articles about organizing Legos and outgrowing naps, you’ll be like a grizzled, used-to-be-handsome General having a look at new recruits; you’ll be Tommy Lee Jones, chuckling.
+You remember that, and it was awesome, and so simple.
+But your smile is tight and wistful, because you know the road ahead is wonderful and terrible and difficult and glorious and you wouldn’t change a thing.